OpenBB-finance/openbb-docs/content/pro/integrate-your-own-backend/widgets.json.md

 ### `columnsDefs`
 `object` (optional)

-- `field` (optional): Field name from the JSON we get from SDK.
+- `field` (optional): Field name returned from the JSON on the API.
 Type: string
-- `headerName` (optional): What we actually want the header to display as.
+- `headerName` (optional): What the user will see as the header name for a column.
 Type: string
-- `chartDataType` (optional): Chart data type. - You must have at least one category and 1 series to be able to chart from the data.
-If you don't define this we assume a string value is a category and any number is a series.
+- `chartDataType` (optional): Chart data type. - You must have at least one category and one series to be able to chart from the data.
+If you don't define this we assume any string value is a category and any number is a series.
 Allowed values: "category", "series", "time", "excluded"
 - `cellDataType` (optional): Base cell data type.
 Allowed values: "text", "number", "boolean", "date", "dateString", "object"
 - `formatterFn` (optional): Formatter function.
 Allowed values: "int", "none", "percent", "normalized", "normalizedPercent", "dateToYear"
     - `int` - Formats the number as an integer.